cs3org/OCM-API/IETF-OCM-MLS.md

 endpoint of each recipient server, authenticated with HTTP Signatures [RFC9421].

+For a Virtual Client, the user's home server MUST deliver messages sent to or by the Virtual Client to all of its Emulator Clients, as required by [ietf-mls-virtual-clients] Section 5.1.

 Commits are constructed and signed by admin clients, but only the Commit accepted by the Group Owner Server takes effect; competing Commits for the same epoch are discarded by their senders.
 Designating a single